Elefsina: Aeschylia Festival

 Established in 1975, the Aeschylia Festival in Eleusis in Western Attica is the currently the longest standing cultural event organized by an Attica Municipality.
 It is held annually at Palaio Elaiourgeio, a former soap factory by the seafront that functions as an open theatre.
 The festival usually begins at the end of August and runs through September.
 The event is organized in honor of the ancient Greek tragedian Aeschylus, who was born in Eleusis, and derives its name from him.
 It includes stage productions, art exhibitions and installations, concerts, and dance events.

 Climate

 Elefsina has a hot-summer Mediterranean climate (Csa), bordering on a hot semi-arid climate (BSh) for the 1958-2010 period, according to the meteorological station operated by the Hellenic National Meteorological Service.
 Elefsina is particularly hot during the summer, with an average July maximum of 33.2 C. According to Kassomenos and Katsoulis (2006), based on 12 years of data (1990–2001), the industrialization of west Attica, where at least 40% of the industrial activity of the country is concentrated, could be the cause of the warm climate of the zone.
 On 4 June 2024 the WMO station in the port of Elefsina broke the record for the highest temperature ever recorded in Greece for the first 10 days of June from the National Observatory of Athens network.

+Climate data for Elefsina Port 10 m a.s.l.